- White Mountains

 Embark on a morning city tour following the path of Boston’s Freedom Trail.
 The trail winds its way through the city linking 16 historically significant sites together, including Old North Church, Quincy Market, State Capitol and Boston Harbor, telling a story of revolution and transformation.
 Explore the streets of 17th-century Boston on a visit to the historic North End district – both the city's oldest house and its oldest church can be found here and enjoy some free time at the Faneuil Hall Marketplace with its colourful stands, street performers and tempting food.

 After free time for lunch, join a student-led walking tour of Harvard University, and then why not join an optional visit to the Peabody Museum of Archaeology and Ethnology, home to an exceptional collection of human cultural history.
 Another optional excursion this evening offers the chance to cruise Boston Harbor.
-B
+Enjoy a welcome dinner this evening.
+B, D

 Day 3 Boston to Plymouth

 Enjoy a leisurely start to the day, or visit the Fruitlands Museum, one of America’s first outdoor museums.
-Depart for Plymouth, where pilgrims from the Mayflower founded the first colony in 1620.
+Depart for Plymouth (40 miles, 45 minutes), where pilgrims from the Mayflower founded the first colony in 1620.
 Here you’ll visit the Plimoth Plantation – a living museum that brings the history of America’s early settlers to life.

-Continue to Plymouth, where you’ll spend the next two nights at the locally rated 3-star John Carver Inn (3Q).
+Spend the next two nights at the 3-star John Carver Inn (3Q).
 B

 Day 4 Plymouth